maxin-cn/MiraMo/README.md

 ## Usage
 Launching soon.
 Please stay tuned!

+## Citation
+If you find this work useful for your research, please consider citing it.
+Launching soon.
+Please stay tuned!

 ## Acknowledgments
 MiraMo has been greatly inspired by the following amazing works and teams: [Latte](https://github.com/Vchitect/Latte) and [SANA](https://github.com/NVlabs/Sana).
 We thank all the contributors for open-sourcing.

+## License
+The code and model weights are licensed under [LICENSE](LICENSE).